kluctl/kluctl/docs/reference/commands/diff.md

                                                     omitted, a temporary directory is used.
       --replace-on-error                            When patching an object fails, try to replace it.
 See documentation for more details.
+      --short-output                                When using the 'text' output format (which is the default), only names of changes objects are shown instead of showing all changes.

 ```
 <!-- END SECTION -->